Explore FREE downloadable educational materials.

 Read and report vaccine reactions, harassment and failures.

 Haemophilus influenzae (H. influenzae) is a small gram-negative coccobacillus found only in humans and can be either encapsulated (typeable) or unencapsulated (nontypeable).
 Typeable H. influenzae contain a polysaccharide capsule and are identified and labeled with letters a through f.
 Strains that do not have a polysaccharide capsule are referred to as nontypeable.
 Current H. influenzae vaccines target only H. influenzae type b, which was believed to be the cause of 95 percent of all H. influenzae infections in the pre-vaccine era.
 Hib infections are more likely to occur between September and December and again between March and May.

 H. influenzae type b (Hib) is transmitted by direct contact with respiratory secretions and enters the body through the upper respiratory tract.
-While uncommon, H. influenzae type b and other types of H. influenzae infections can also be transmitted through the birth canal, from an infected mother, to her newborn baby.
-In most cases, Hib can remain in the mouth and nose for up to several months, without causing illness.
-If Hib, however, enters the bloodstream, it becomes invasive, resulting in serious infections that include meningitis, pneumonia, bacteremia, epiglottis, cellulitis, septic arthritis, osteomyelitis, otitis media, pericarditis, and endocarditis.
+While uncommon, H. influenzae type b and other types of H. influenzae infections can also be transmitted through the birth canal from an infected mother to her newborn baby.
+In most cases, Hib can remain in the mouth and nose for up to several months without causing illness.
+If Hib enters the bloodstream it becomes invasive and cause serious infections including meningitis, pneumonia, bacteremia, epiglottis, cellulitis, septic arthritis, osteomyelitis, otitis media, pericarditis, and endocarditis.

 A diagnosis of H. influenzae, including H. influenzae type b, is made by the laboratory testing of bodily fluids such as blood and spinal fluid.